List of minor biblical places: Neballat

 Neballat is the name of a town listed among the towns where people of the Tribe of Benjamin lived according to Nehemiah 11:34.
 Today it is known as Beit Nebala.

+Nezib or Netziv

+Nezib or Netziv (נְצִיב, 'Garrison' or 'Pillar') is a city mentioned in and still listed by Eusebius on the road from Hebron as "Nasib, 7 milestones from Eleutheropolis", widely identified by archaeologists with Khirbet Beit Nâsib. or Khirbet Beit Nattif / Ras en-Nesib (grid 148.8/111.9).
+See also Wadi el-Quff.

 Nibshan

 Nibshan is the name of a town in the wilderness of Judah, mentioned only in Judges 15:62.

 No

 No or No-amon is the name of a city in Egypt mentioned in negative terms by the prophets Jeremiah (46:25), Ezekiel (30:14-16), and Nahum (3:8).
 It is most commonly identified in modern scholarship with Thebes, but in the Septuagint, Vulgate, and a variety of rabbinical commentators it is interpreted as Alexandria.

 P

 Parbar

 Parbar, according to the King James Version, is a place-name mentioned in 1 Chronicles 26:18, in a description of the divisions of gatekeepers for the Temple in Jerusalem.
 However, in more recent scholarship, the word parbar or parwar is generally taken not as a proper noun, but as a common noun, with various proposals as to its meaning.
 Canadian academic Donna Runnalls suggests that "it seems to refer to a structure which was located at the top of the road on the west side of the temple".
 The New Revised Standard Version translates the word as " the colonnade on the west".